Are you scratching your head on how to show your cat you love them?

 While we’re not always sure if our cats love us, we want to dote on them as much as possible.

-So, keep on reading to discover 9 ways to make your cat happy.
+So keep reading to discover nine ways to make them feel loved.

-9 Ways to Show Your Cat You Love Them
+9 Tips How to Show Your Cat You Love Them

 Cats are peculiar creatures, and it’s not always easy to understand what they want.

-Sometimes they can drive you crazy at times with their behavior, but you know you can’t live without them.
+Sometimes they can drive you crazy with their behavior, but you know you can’t live without them.

-Some would say that it’s impossible to please a cat, but it doesn’t mean that you can’t try.
+Some would say that it’s impossible to please a cat, but that doesn’t mean that you can’t try.

 So, let’s see what would show your cat how much you love them.